octue/twined/docs/source/index.rst

 **twined** provides a toolkit to help create and validate "twines" - descriptions of a digital twin, what data it requires, what it does and how it works.

-The goals of **twined** are as follows:
+The goals of this **twined** library are as follows:
-    - Provide a clear framework for what a digital twin schema can and/or must contain
+    - Provide a clear framework for what a *twine* can and/or must contain
-    - Provide functions to validate incoming data against a known schema
+    - Provide functions to validate incoming data against a known *twine*
-    - Provide functions to check that a schema itself is valid
+    - Provide functions to check that a *twine* itself is valid
-    - Provide (or direct you to) tools to create schema describing what you require
+    - Provide (or direct you to) tools to create *twines* describing what you require

-In :ref:`schema`, we describe the different parts of a twine (examining how digital twins connect and interact... building them together in hierarchies and networks).
+In :ref:`anatomy`, we describe the different parts of a twine (examining how digital twins connect and interact... building them together in hierarchies and networks).
 But you may prefer to dive straight in with the :ref:`quick_start` guide.